EgbertW/redmine_planning/README.md

 * The tooltip showing issue information may something get in the way many issues are close together. **Planned fix**: better placement / close button / to be determined.

 # Version log
+* 0.6.5: May 21, 2014.
+Fix translation issues and add done ratio to the issue tooltips.
 * 0.6.4: May 21, 2014.
 Replace dependency on issue_relations_controller.rb with own relation creation function because it requires API authentication which is awkward.
 * 0.6.3: May 21, 2014.
 Fix issue with adding new relations, add fullscreen function, improve button layout
 * 0.6.2: May 19, 2014.
 Add support for copied-to, relates and duplicates relations and improve UI.